Gutek8134/AID-dice-rolling/README.md

 When setting up a character this way, check if all of their stats are in the "stats" array.<br>
 All characters need an "hp" value set or the code will start throwing errors at every<br>
 attack, heal, and revive command.<br>
-When not levelling to oblivion, skillcheck, attack, and levelStats commands will do the same if level, experience, expToNextLevel or skillpoints are not specified on the character.<br>
+When not levelling to oblivion, skillcheck, attack, and levelStats commands will do the same if level, experience, expToNextLvl or skillpoints are not specified on the character.<br>
-Levelling to oblivion needs experience and expToNextLevel specified on the stats.
+Levelling to oblivion needs experience and expToNextLvl specified on the stats.

 Example (when not levelling to oblivion):<br>